TEAMMATES/gsoc-2018/Sun_Shengran/progress.md

 Week 3 Retrospect:

-This week I deleted instructor recovery page and move the Recycle Bin for courses to instructor courses page due to Prof's suggestion.
+This week I deleted instructor recovery page and moved the Recycle Bin for courses to instructor courses page due to Prof's suggestion.
 Also, I implemented actions for restoring & permanently deleting a single course.
 No major difficulties encountered.

 Week 4 Plan:
 - [x] Display the actual deleted items in the recovery page